maxmelichov/Text-To-speech/README.md

 The system consists of the SASPEECH dataset, which is a collection of recordings of Shaul Amsterdamski's unedited recordings for the podcast 'Hayot Kis', and a Text-to-Speech system trained on the dataset, implemented in the Tacotron 2 by Nvidia AI TTS framework.

-To download the dataset for training, go to [link](https://openslr.org/134)

 To download the trained models, go to [model with 90K steps](https://drive.google.com/uc?id=13B_NfAw8y-A9pg-xLcP5kQ_7dbObGc8S&export=download), [model with 5K steps](https://drive.google.com/u/0/uc?id=1iE3VgeQsyZcIgAXYmwhk-FzWktwrT2Wo&export=download)